-.01 In an external user report, the actuary should

-identify the client or employer,

-describe the work, its purpose, and its users,

-say whether or not the work is in accordance with accepted actuarial practice in Canada and, if not, disclose the deviation from that practice, if useful, disclose any unusual application of accepted actuarial practice, disclose any aspect of the work for which the actuary does not take responsibility, disclose any assumption that is different from assumption of continuance of the status quo and, if practical, and useful and appropriate under the terms of the engagement, disclose the effect of alternative assumptions, in the case of a periodic report, disclose any inconsistency between the methods and assumptions of the current and prior reports, describe any subsequent event that is not taken into account in the work, disclose any reservation, express an opinion on the results of the work, identify himself or herself and sign the report, and date the report.
+.01 In an external user report , the actuary should identify the client or employer, describe the work , its purpose, and its users , say whether or not the work is in accordance with accepted actuarial practice in Canada and, if not, disclose the deviation from that practice, if useful, disclose any unusual application of accepted actuarial practice, if the report is supported by the use of a model , disclose limitations in the model relevant to the intended purpose, disclose any aspect of the work for which the actuary does not take responsibility, describe each assumption used for the work , that is material to the results of the work , including the extent of any margin for adverse deviations included with respect to each such assumption, provide the rationale for each such assumption that is material to the results of the work , disclose any assumption that is different from assumption of continuance of the status quo and, if practical, useful, and appropriate under the terms of the engagement, disclose the effect of alternative assumptions, describe the methods used for the work , in the case of a periodic report , disclose any inconsistency between the methods and assumptions of the current and prior reports and the rationale for such inconsistency, describe any subsequent event that is not taken into account in the work , disclose any reservation, express an opinion on the methods and assumptions used for the work, express an opinion on the results of the work, identify himself or herself and sign the report , and date the report.
+[Effective January 1, 2018] .02 Any description or disclosure may be in material referred to in the report and either accompany the report or plausibly be available to users .

-- .02 Any description or disclosure may be in material referred to in the report and either accompany the report or plausibly be available to users. - .03 Subsequently, the actuary should respond to a user's request for explanation except if that is contrary to the terms of the engagement. - .04 Subsequently, the actuary should withdraw or amend the report if information comes to hand after the report date that invalidates the report. - A duty of confidentiality in an appropriate engagement supersedes any of the foregoing portions of this recommendation with which it conflicts, but does not supersede an actuary's obligations to the Canadian Institute of Actuaries, pursuant to the Bbylaws or the Rules of Professional Conduct.
+- .03 Subsequently, the actuary should respond to a user's request for explanation except if that is contrary to the terms of the engagement. - .04 Subsequently, the actuary should withdraw or amend the report if information comes to hand after the report date that invalidates the report. - .05 A duty of confidentiality in an appropriate engagement supersedes any of the foregoing portions of this recommendation with which it conflicts, but does not supersede an actuary's obligations to the Canadian Institute of Actuaries, pursuant to the bylaws or the Rules of Professional Conduct.
 [Effective December 1, 2002]